Carola Gräfin von Schmettow

-Countess Carola von Schmettow (Carola Gräfin von Schmettow, née Krautwurst; born 23 February 1964) is a German businesswoman and the chief executive officer of HSBC Trinkaus.
+Countess Carola von Schmettow (Carola Gräfin von Schmettow, née Krautwurst; born 23 February 1964) is a German businesswoman who served as the chief executive officer of HSBC Trinkaus from 2015 to 2021.

 Early life

 Carola Krautwurst was born on 23 February 1964 in Düsseldorf.
 Her father was a civil engineer and her mother was a construction technician.
 She studied classical music with a concentration on vocal performance at the Robert Schumann Hochschule, graduating in 1989.
 She later attended the University of Düsseldorf, graduating in 1992 with a degree in mathematics and physical chemistry.

 Career

-Von Schmettow started her career at HSBC Trinkhaus in 1992 and has served as a board member since 2006.
+Von Schmettow started her career at HSBC Trinkhaus in 1992 and served as a board member from 2006.
 In 2014, HSBC named her as chief executive of its German unit HSBC Trinkaus, replacing Andreas Schmitz.

-In addition to her role at HSBC Trinkhaus, Von Schmettow serves on the board of directors for HSBC France, VV Versicherungsverein des Bankgewerbes, ThyssenKrupp.
-She also serves as chairperson of the management board for Burckhardt Compression, as well as the chairperson of the supervisory board at HSBC Trinkaus Investment Managers and at Internationale Kapitalanlagegesellschaft.
-She previously worked as the chief executive officer of HSBC Investments Deutschland GmbH.
-She is one of Germany's first female business executives in finance.
+In addition to her role at HSBC Trinkhaus, Von Schmettow served on the board of directors for HSBC France, VV Versicherungsverein des Bankgewerbes, ThyssenKrupp.
+She also served as chairperson of the management board for Burckhardt Compression, as well as the chairperson of the supervisory board at HSBC Trinkaus Investment Managers and at Internationale Kapitalanlagegesellschaft.
+She had previously worked as the chief executive officer of HSBC Investments Deutschland GmbH.
+She was one of Germany's first female business executives in finance.

+In 2021, von Schmettow resigned from her positions at HSBC.
+From 2022, she was the subject of investigations into tax fraud.